Share On Social!

 Why is There a Lack of Latino Physicians?

-Latinos are at a disadvantage when it comes to the education and training required to become a physician.
+Latinos are at a handicap when it comes to the education and training required to become a physician.

-Latinos face more obstacles on the path to becoming a physician than their white counterparts.
+Latinos face more obstacles on the path to becoming a physician than their white peers.

-These disadvantages begin with generations of Latinos facing an array of inequities, such as systemic racism, discrimination, lack of financial resources, and ability to afford basic needs like food and housing.
+These differences begin with generations of Latinos facing an array of issues, such as mistreatment, lack of financial resources, and ability to afford basic needs like food and housing.

-These inequities increase Latino barriers to quality education as early as kindergarten.
+These differences increases hurdles to quality education as early as kindergarten for Latinos.

 At the college level, Latinos are far less likely than their white peers to complete their degree, and more likely to still be enrolled beyond six years on their path to a degree.

-Lower college graduation rates among Latinos can partially be attributed to a lack of Latinos in higher education, similar to the underrepresentation of Latino physicians.
+Lower college graduation rates among Latinos can partially be attributed to a lack of Latinos in higher education, similar to the a lack of Latino physicians.

 What Can Be Done to Increase the Number of Latino Physicians?